franciscoengenheiro/concurrent-problem-sets/README.md

     - **fast-path**
         - the *message queue* is not empty, and the coroutine is the head of the *consumer requests queue*, and as such, the coroutine can dequeue the message without suspending.
-        - no timeout was provided, and as such, the coroutine resumes immediately with `TimeoutException`.
+        - no timeout was provided, and as such, the coroutine returns immediately with `TimeoutException`.
     - **resume-path** - the coroutine is not the head of the *consumer requests queue*, and as such, the coroutine is suspended until it is explicitly resumed.
 - **Cancellation** - A coroutine that is canceled while suspended in the *consumer requests queue* is removed from the